98% Success Rate

 During our trek, we can enjoy authentic Nepalese food as well the more common international cuisine (Tibetan, Continental, Italian, Indian, etc.).
 Breakfast and dinner will be served from the teahouse or from a lodge menu where we spend the night whereas you will need to have your lunch on your own on the way to the next destination.
 Breakfast and dinners will be provided during trekking while you will buy your own lunch.
 Likewise, only breakfast will be available in Kathmandu.

-We will be staying in Hotel Encounter or similar in Kathmandu and teahouses during the trek.
-All accommodations are on twin-shared basis.
-Single supplement will be served on request and will cost an additional USD 225.
-Himalayan Glacier will arrange the most comfortable rooms with attached washrooms wherever available; however, teahouses in some places only have shared washing and toilet facilities.
-Also note that single rooms are readily available in Kathmandu and the trekking regions at lower elevation but it might be difficult to find them at higher elevations.
+During your trip, you will stay at Hotel Encounter or a similar hotel in Kathmandu and teahouses along the route, all on a twin-shared basis.
+Single rooms are available on request for an additional cost of USD 225.
+Himalayan Glacier will arrange the most comfortable rooms with attached washrooms wherever possible, though some teahouses only have shared washing and toilet facilities.
+Note that single rooms are easier to find at lower elevations, while at higher elevations, availability may be limited.

 Himalayan Glacier introducing new flexible payment option